Can You Expunge a DUI in Utah?

 Unfortunately, if you were convicted of a felony DUI, you cannot get that expunged.
 A DUI is charged as a felony if it involves “serious” injuries, if it is the third DUI conviction within 10 years, or if you have previously been convicted of vehicular manslaughter or another felony DUI.

 There are some cases where a felony DUI can be reduced to a misdemeanor if the penalties would be too harsh.
 Talk to a lawyer for help with your case to avoid penalties and leave the chance of expungement open in the future.

 Call Our Salt Lake City DUI Expungement Lawyers for a Free Consultation

 If you or a loved one has an old DUI conviction on their record that needs to be expunged, our Salt Lake City expungement lawyers may be able to help.
 Also, if you are facing felony DUI charges and want to avoid serious penalties or a criminal record that can’t be expunged, seek help from our DUI defense attorneys today.
-For a free consultation on your case, call our Salt Lake City criminal defense attorneys at Overson Law, PLLC today at (801) 758-2287.
+For a free consultation on your case, call our Salt Lake City criminal defense lawyers at Overson Law, PLLC today at (801) 758-2287.